huangkuan/whalewatch/README.md

-# whalewatch

-## Prototype plan:
+# Whalewatch Prototype plan:
-To have a simple UI that displays what the smart wallets are buying or selling right now.
+To have a simple UI or alert system that monitors what the smart wallets are buying or selling currently.

+## V0:
-1. a.As a start, we will collect smart wallet addresses from varioius resources such as known twitter accounts, Nansen and Etherscan. b.In the forseeable future, we can monitor the swaps of Dexes to automatically collect addresses.
+1. As a start, we will manually collect a list of smart wallets from known Twitter accounts, Nansen and Etherscan.
+2. We regularly check the latest ERC20 transfer activities related to those wallets.
+3. We build a way to tell whether that ERC20 transfer is trade related, how much was being traded.
+4. A user can leverage this information from step 3 and hints from other 3rd party tools to make a decision.
+Definitely not a clear signal but a good step one.

+## V1:
-2. We need a way to tell the PnL of a specific wallet
+1. We build a way to tell the PnL of trading specific tokens by a smart wallet.
-3. Based on 2, we then can tell what tokens the smart wallet is best at trading.
+2. Based on 1, we can then tell what tokens the wallet is best at trading.
+This provides a more confident signal to an end user.
-4. a.
-Based on 3, we then can monitor the trading behavior of a cluster of smart wallets.
+3. Based on 2, we can identify a cluster of smart wallets which are better at trading a specific token.
+This provides a more confident signal to an end user.

-   b.
-In the forseeable future, we can also include large amount of token buy or sell even if the wallets are not labeled as "smart".
-5. If a user sees a large enough cluster of smart wallets buy or sell a token, the user can follow the same trade.
+## Future thoughts:
+There are lots of directions we can go.
+We can either expand that algorithm onto different verticals outside of trading or dig deeper into trading.

+## MISC
 Rate limit of Etherscan API: 5 calls per second, 100k calls per day
 #index.js file is the starting point

 Include below in an .env file
+'''
 ES_API_KEY  = D34PXUZ7YRGSW1GFPQNCUF1SA7VU9TUQ1Q
 ES_API_MAIN = https://api.etherscan.io/api?
 AT_API_KEY          = E65X7P422HUZ7J2CRMYCTUPMZ7P6JYJHUW